Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Appendix: Proof of Proposition

 where the expectation of the absolute error in the end points of the $\delta_{\ep}$ discretization vanishes as $\ep\to0$.
 Let $\esp_{l n_\ep}$ denote the expectation conditioning on the information available up to the start of the current small subinterval of size $\delta_\ep$.
 Use now conditional expectations to express $\esp[Y _l(j) \given \Field^\ep(t)] =\esp[ \esp_{l n_\ep}[Y _l(j) ] \given\Field^\ep(t)], l n_\ep \le j < (l+1) n_\ep $ for each term in the telescopic sum $l=0,\ldots, L$.
 That is, we use a filter of the terms, focusing on each of the averages within subintervals.

 Because one is interested in averages, any version of the process $\{\a^\ep(n)\}$ can be used to characterize these conditional expectations.
-In particular, Skorohod representation establishes that there is a process $\tilde\a^\ep(n)$ for each $\ep$ in the weakly convergent subsequence, such that $\tilde\a^\ep(n)$ has the same distribution as $\a^\ep(n)$ and it converges with probability 1 to the same a.s.~continuous limit $\a(t)$ (see \cite{KY97}).
+In particular, Skorohod representation establishes that there is a process $\tilde\a^\ep(n)$ for each $\ep$ in the weakly convergent subsequence, such that $\tilde\a^\ep(n)$ has the same distribution as $\a^\ep(n)$ and it converges with probability 1 to the same a.s.~continuous limit $\a(t)$ (see \cite{KY03}).
 Because $\a(t)$ is Lipschitz continuous w.p.1, $\|\a(l \delta_\ep+\delta_\ep) - \a(l\delta_\ep)\| = {\cal O}(\delta_\ep)$ and since $\tilde\a^\ep(n)$ converges w.p.~1, it follows that $ \sup_{l n_\ep\le j < (l+1) n_\ep} \| \tilde \a^\ep(j) - \a(l \delta_\ep) \| \to 0 \quad\mbox{a.s.}$ which implies that the underlying distribution of the batch estimators $Y_l (j), j=l n_\ep, \ldots, (l+1) n_\ep -1$ converges to that of the fixed-$\param$ MDP at the parameter value $\param=\a(l\delta_\ep)$.
 Using the fact that $\a^\ep(l n_\ep)$ converges in distribution to $\a(l\delta_\ep)$, it follows that:

+Our batch estimation procedure takes into account only new information on each estimation interval.
 Given the initial state value (with the aggregated information about the living phantoms), and the value of $\la^\ep_l(j)$, the expectation for the fixed $\param$ process of the gradient estimator $\widehat{\nablal \G _l}(j)$ is independent of $\la^\ep_l(j)$.
 As $n_\ep\to\infty$, the underlying process $\{Z_n\}$ will have the stationary distribution for the $j$-th estimation batch, so that:

 which establishes \eq{eq:averaging}.
 Define now a piecewise constant function (on the $\delta_\ep$-subintervals):